 People often talk about business competition as if it’s a short race: Get to market first and you are bound to win.
 Indeed, the importance of first-mover advantage has been drummed into the heads of many business executives, and some have almost been brainwashed to think that speed is everything.
-But when a new technology like the Internet threatens to transform an industry, the companies that are quickest to respond aren’t necessarily the ones that reap the greatest benefits.
+But when a new technology threatens to transform an industry, the companies that are quickest to respond aren’t necessarily the ones that reap the greatest benefits.
 In fact, choosing a fast strategy can lock them into a set of decisions that actually hurt them in the long run.
 Instead, organizations that choose the right strategy for the entire race — both for the early and late stages — will come out ahead.
-Specifically, we have found that companies that respond quickly by launching a spinoff usually have difficulty achieving true staying power in the market.
-For enduring success, incumbent companies are better off creating a group that is — or will eventually be — integrated within their organizations.
-Only then will they be able to tap fully into their numerous strengths and assets, leveraging their incumbent’s advantage.
+In other words, business competition is a marathon, not a sprint.